jqhoogland/rationalia-starter/LW/Concepts/Singularity.md

 **The Event Horizon School** asserts that for the entirety of Earth’s history all technological and social progress has been the product of the human mind.
 However, [Vernor Vinge](https://en.wikipedia.org/wiki/Vernor_Vinge) asserts that technology will soon improve on human intelligence either via brain-computer interfaces or Artificial Intelligence or both.
 Vinge argues since one must be at least as smart as the agent to be predicted, after we create smarter than human agents technological progress will be beyond the comprehension of anything a mere human can imagine now.
 He called this point in time the Singularity.

-**The** [**Intelligence explosion**](https://www.lesswrong.com/tag/intelligence-explosion) **School** asserts that a positive feedback loop could be created in which an intelligence is making itself smarter, thus getting better at making itself even smarter.
+**The** [[Intelligence Explosion|**Intelligence explosion**]] **School** asserts that a positive feedback loop could be created in which an intelligence is making itself smarter, thus getting better at making itself even smarter.
 A strong version of this idea suggests that once the positive feedback starts to play a role, it will lead to a dramatic leap in capability very quickly.
 This scenario does not necessarily rely upon an entirely computing substrate for the explosion to occur, humans with computer augmented brains or genetically altered may also be methods to engineer an Intelligence Explosion. **It is this interpretation of the Singularity that Less Wrong broadly focuses on.**

 Chalmers' analysis
 ------------------